TehBrian/TehBrian/SIDE_PROJECTS.md

-A list of some of my smaller, but still useful projects.
+A list of some of my smaller but still useful projects.

-For my main projects, see [PROJECTS.md](PROJECTS.md)
+For my main projects, see [PROJECTS.md](PROJECTS.md).

 ---